oliverbarreto/ai-agent-driven-dev-workflow/methodology/ai-dev-20-implementation-plan-creation.md

   - the `Application Architecture` is defined,
   - the `Technology Stack & Project Structure` is defined,
 - the `Product Requirements Document (PRD)` is created,

+The AI will output the result by creating a new document `project-implementation-plan.md`.

 This Implementation Plan will structure the implementation in phases, assuring a coherent implementation plan, from the basic scaffolding of the project structure, to create a basic running application, to assuring meeting the goals to implement the whole application reaching high standards.